Courbevoie: History

-A wooden bridge was built crossing the Seine at Courbevoie by order of King Henry IV when in 1606 his royal coach fell into the river while being transported by ferry.
+In 1606, after King Henry IV's royal coach fell into the Seine while crossing the river by ferry, he ordered the construction of a wooden bridge at Courbevoie.
 Rebuilt in stone during the eighteenth century, this was replaced by a metal bridge in 1942.

 The Convent of the Penitents founded in 1658 by Jean-Baptiste Forne was located in Courbevoie until the Revolution of 1789.

 In 1840, the body of Napoleon was transported from Saint Helena, where he had been exiled and died, to Cherbourg.
 It was then transferred to the steamer la Normandie and transported to Val-de-la-Haye, where it was transferred to the small ferry la Dorade and transported to Courbevoie.
 It was then carried by road through the streets of Paris.

 During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

 The Hôtel de Ville was completed in 1858.

 Transport

-Courbevoie is served by two stations on the Transilien Paris-Saint-Lazare suburban rail line: Courbevoie and Bécon-les-Bruyères.
+Courbevoie is served by two stations on the Transilien Paris-Saint-Lazare network: Courbevoie and Bécon-les-Bruyères.
 Courbevoie is also served by Esplanade de La Défense station on Paris Métro Line 1, in the business district of La Défense.

-There are also a large number of city buses that come through the bustling La Défense station.
+Several bus routes also serve the commune and the nearby La Défense transport hub.

 When it comes to air transportation, Courbevoie can be served by Paris's Charles de Gaulle Airport as well as Paris-Orly to the south and Beauvais Airport to the north.